-ng Community pharmacies have already boosted Canada's healthcare capacity by administering more than 50% of all flu shots, a quarter of all COVID-19 shots, screening for disease and prescribing medications for minor conditions.
+Community pharmacies have already boosted Canada's healthcare capacity by administering more than 50% of all flu shots, a quarter of all COVID-19 shots, screening for disease and prescribing medications for

-Diverting non-urgent care from hospitals CVID-19 shorts, screening into that so is of an active, is during the comparison of the comparison of to do more.
-For example, in Nova Scota, community prarmacy walk-in clinics are now providing increased primary care services, including chronic disease management, point of care testing, enhanced diagnosis and prescribing services - and appropriate referral to other healthcare providers.
+Provincial governments are expanding opportunities for pharmacies to do more.
+For example, in Nova Scotia, community pharmacy. walk-in clinics are now providing increased primary care services. including chronic disease management, point of care testing, enhanced diagnosis and prescribing services - and appropriate referral to other healthcare providers.

 Many federal healthcare policies have the unintended consequence of reducing Canadians' access to medications and care through their local pharmacy.